audiBookning/sample-nestjs-stripe/README.md

 - The whole stripe code is in the stripe.module

-- There are 2 different controllers and routes, implementing different strategies
+- There are 3 different controllers and routes, implementing different strategies

   - The code used in the `StripeCheckoutController` is directly based from [Using Checkout for subscriptions](https://github.com/stripe-samples/checkout-single-subscription/)

   - The code used in the `StripeFixedPriceController` is directly based from [Subscriptions with fixed price](https://github.com/stripe-samples/subscription-use-cases/tree/master/fixed-price-subscriptions/)

+  - The code used in the `StripeMeteredUsageController` is directly based from [Subscriptions with metered usage](https://github.com/stripe-samples/subscription-use-cases/tree/master/usage-based-subscriptions)

 - The Webhooks are consumed in the stripe service with the help of the `@StripeWebhookHandler` decorator.